goAuD/TrustMindLab/README.md

 * DMZ is not being used, I don't need it for this setup
 * I manually opened port 32400 for Plex, it's working, I may not need UPnP anymore

-##   Plex + Tailscale
+##   Plex + Tailscale:

    * Plex now shows a direct connection, and the stream quality is much better and stable
-* Tailscale is amazing:
+   * Tailscale is amazing

      * My iPhone connects through an Exit Node when needed, depending on whether it's on Wi-Fi or mobile
      * Plex works great over Tailscale without any issues

 # to be continued...